NoamLeabo/FaceBar_BloomFilter_Server/README.md

 Copyies all cpp files and relevant header files to the machine, compiles the cpp files and runs the created exe file.

 Docker push-to-hub explanation:
-on release, the yml file logins to docker hub, downloads builds and pushes an image of the program to dockerhub/
+on release, the yml file logins to docker hub, downloads builds and pushes an image of the program to dockerhub.